-This policy applies to management, the approved provider, nominated supervisor, students, staff, students, families, children, volunteers and visitors of the OSHC Service.
+This policy applies to management, the approved provider, nominated supervisor, staff, educators, families, children, students, volunteers and visitors of the OSHC Service.

 IMPLEMENTATION

 The approved provider, nominated supervisor, educators, staff, volunteers, and students will adhere to the Early Childhood Australian Code of Ethics, Education and Care Services National Regulations and the National Quality Standard, Child Safe Standards and Service policies and procedures at all times, promoting positive interactions both within the Service and the local community.